asierba/asierba.github.io/_posts/2018-08-17-imperative-vs-declarative.md

 **Imperative** and **Declarative** programming are two different styles we can use when writing code.
 Let's use an example to understand each style.

-We will write a function that takes an array of numbers and returns the sum all of them:
+We will write a function that takes an array of numbers and returns the sum of all of them:

 {% highlight c# %}
 [Fact]